taskworld/prescript/docs/guide/tutorial.md

 * Jump back to step 4 by typing **`jump 4`** (or `j 4`) and press Enter.

-* In the browser, manually delete the text in the search box.
-Also click the Back button so that we are back to npm’s homepage. **This effectively brings us to the known state before step 4 is executed**
+* **In the browser, manually delete the text in the search box.** Also click the Back button so that we are back to npm’s homepage. **This effectively brings us to the known state before step 4 is first executed.**

 * Continue running the test by typing **`continue`** (or `c`) and press Enter.

 ![Screenshot](./ouch3.png)

-Ouch… It failed at **step 5** (‘Verify that the description is correct’) again!
+Ouch… It failed again, at **step 5** (‘Verify that the description is correct’)!

 But this time, it seems that the browser is showing the correct result.

-This is because the step finished immediately after we press Enter.
-We didn’t wait for the search results to load.
-So it went ahead and verify the search result immediately.
+This is because **step 4 finished immediately after we press Enter.** It didn’t wait for the search results to load or anything; it just hit Enter and moved on to **step 5** right away.
+So, **step 5** tried to verify the search result immediately, when it’s not available yet.
 Of course, this would fail the test.

 ## Fault containment

-As you can see, the **fault** in one step can cause a **failure** in subsequent step.
-To write tests that can be easily debugged, it’s important to follow the **fault containment principle**
+As you can see, a **fault** in one step can cause a **failure** in subsequent steps.
+This can lead to tests that are hard to debug.
+To write tests that can be easily debugged, it’s important to follow the **fault containment principle…**

 ::: tip FAULT CONTAINMENT PRINCIPLE